Easy way to connect multiple databases in Laravel 6,7,8 and 9 controller, model and migration

 }

-I hope this helped you, you can ask me in the comment section if you have any doubts.
+Hope you learnt important concepts from this quick tutorial, do ask us in the comments section if you have any doubts.